PlatONnetwork/platon-tester/README.md

 > Beware!
 Here there be dragons...
 This section of the documentation is only
 > relevant if you intend to build tooling on top of this library.

-The ethereum tester provides strong guarantees that backends can be swapped out seamlessly without effecting the data formats of both the input arguments and return values.
+The platon tester provides strong guarantees that backends can be swapped out seamlessly without effecting the data formats of both the input arguments and return values.
 This is accomplished using a two step process of strict *normalization* and *validation*.

-All inputs to the methods of the `EthereumTester` are first validated then normalized to a *canonical* format.
+All inputs to the methods of the `PlatonTester` are first validated then normalized to a *canonical* format.
 Return values are put through this process as well, first validating the data returned by the backend, and then normalizing it from the *canonical* format to the *normal* form before being